Turning a suite of AI agents into a platform anyone can orchestrate.

 UI built for engineers, not healthcare teams

-No way to orchestrate agents without a sales call
+No orchestration without a sales call

 “Incredibly useful, impossibly confusing to use without a demo.”— User during discovery interviews